Valdorff/rp-thoughts/rpl_staking/readme.md

   - Reward primarily based on borrowed ETH, as this is what allows RP to meet rETH demand
   - Discourage large-scale speculation while getting RPL yield from the protocol
     - Encourages speculative holdings either exposed to inflation, or active in defi
-  - Avoid making RPL-staking high-touch.
-Importantly, there should be essentially no downside to being slightly above the minimum
+  - Keep active rebalancing for good performance minimal.
+Importantly, there should be essentially no downside to being slightly above the minimum (including opportunity cost)
 - Move the minimum to withdraw to 15% borrowed ETH (the end of the linear region)
   - This minimizes how "locked" users are, while also acknowledging that RPL is highly volatile; we don't want to encourage users to end up below the "minimum" used to start a minipool